Dezmondo7/READMEGenerator/README.md

     * [Questions](#questions)

     ## installations
-    npm & inquirer
+    FS & inquirer

     ## Usage
-    generates a readme based on questions
+    The application saves time when inputting information into a README file

     ## License
     This project is licensed by MIT

     ## Constributors
-    Me
+    none

     ## Tests
-    Test
+    Test Driven Development

     ## Questions
-    If you would like to ask me any questions about this project you can email me here dalewarby23@outlook.com alternatively you can view my other projects at dale.
+    If you would like to ask me any questions about this project you can email me here dale@gmail.com alternatively you can view my other projects at dale@github.com